vertelab/odoo-record-keeping/record_keeping_hr/README.rst

 To use this module, you need to:

 * Have rights to access HR objects.
-* Create or edit a employee, Record-keeping will be a notebook tab in form view
+* Create or edit an employee, Record-keeping will be a notebook tab in form view

 Bug Tracker
 ===========